JGomez2542/BNRChallenge/README.md

 - [DONE] Archibald's _massive_ blog post takes a long time to download from the server, and it's slowing the whole app down.
 We should improve the user experience for large posts like this.
-- [DONE ] The networking code is duplicated in both of our activities.
+- [DONE] The networking code is duplicated in both of our activities.
 We should clean that up.
-- [ ] There are no tests.
+- [DONE] There are no tests.
 It'd be nice to have some tests to verify the quality of our work.
 This could require refactoring the architecture.

 ## The APIs